Are you looking to improve your sheet metal bending skills? Look no further!

 3. Minimum hole margins

-When there is a bending requirement after punching, the hole should be positioned outside the bending deformation zone to avoid deformation of the hole when bending.
+When a bend is required after punching, the hole should be positioned outside the bending deformation area to prevent it from becoming deformed during the bending process.

 The distance of the hole edge from the inner surface of the bent edge is shown in Table 2.